 For corrugated or ribbed metal sheets, there are a wide variety of colors to choose from.
 Flatiron Steel, for example, one of our suppliers, has dozens of colors to choose from.
 They even have a color and pattern that resembles rust!

-Advantages and disadvantages of a metal roof
+Advantages of a metal roof

 Today’s metal roofing is available in a wide variety of colors and shapes.
 They are also very durable and resistant to weather and fire.
 A metal roof doesn’t rot.
 If a lite color is installed, they can be energy efficient.
 They are long-lasting, compared to asphalt shingles.
 A metal roof is impact and high-wind resistant.
 Metal roofing is 100% recyclable and can come from recycled materials.